The meaning of key words, including ‘we’ and ‘you’, is explained in the section ‘Key words explained’.

 You may only redraw if the expected amount outstanding for the loan account on a day is more than the balance owing on the loan account on that day (excluding any uncleared funds which have been credited to the loan account), and this difference between amounts is called the excess amount.

-If you are permitted to redraw, the maximum you will be able to redraw is the excess amount.
-We ordinarily deduct from this one contracted repayment amount.
+If you are permitted to redraw, the maximum you will be able to redraw is calculated as the excess amount less one contracted repayment amount.

 11.3 Redraw conditions

 (a) the loan account has a variable interest rate;

 (b) the redraw option has not been cancelled or suspended by us under this section ‘Redraw’ and the clause(s) under the heading ‘Cancelling or suspending redraw’ or by any one of you (unless the option has subsequently been re-activated);

 (c) the redraw amount is at least a minimum amount which we determine from time to time; and

 (d) your request for a redraw has been made in accordance with our standard procedures.